TAPE ONE SIDE ONE

 And wondered just where it would end

-But the hills and the dales and the highways and trails
+the dales and the highways and trails

 Are leading us back home again